Düsseldorf: Rivalry with Cologne

 Düsseldorf and Cologne have had a "fierce regional rivalry".
 The rivalry includes carnival parades, football, ice hockey and beer.
 People in Cologne prefer Kölsch while people in Düsseldorf prefer Altbier.
-Some Waiters and patrons will "scorn" and make a "mockery" of people who order Alt beer in Cologne and Kölsch in Düsseldorf.
+Some waiters and patrons will "scorn" and make a "mockery" of people who order Altbier in Cologne and Kölsch in Düsseldorf.
 The rivalry has been described as a "love-hate relationship".